ICI3D/MMED/preparation/index.md

 Prepare a poster presentation to share your research.

 - Poster preparation guidelines are available [here](../posters).
-- Be sure to submit your poster by the May 19 deadline, if you would like us to print it for you.
+- Be sure to submit your poster by the May 18 deadline, if you would like us to print it for you.
-- See [this page](../posters/sessions) for poster session assignments.
+- See [this page](../posters/sessions) for poster session assignments. (to be added)

 ### <a id="#Software"></a> 2.
 Software installation